 A generation before I was born and before he married my mother, my father was married to a woman with whom he had 5 children.
-He loved my four half sisters and half brother, but he claimed in retrospect to have not really understood how to be a father when they were young.
+He loved my four half-sisters and half-brother, but he claimed in retrospect to have not really understood how to be a father when they were young.
 He was drunk for much of that time, and he and his wife would divorce for the reason of “abandonment,” according to the papers.

-He carried the war around with him, and without giving him an excuse for his behavior, I imagine him to have drank to shut it up.
+He carried the war around with him, and without giving him an excuse for his behavior, I imagine him to have drunk to shut it up.
 By the time I came around he had cleaned up, settled down a bit, and was a little more than half-way ready to be a father.

 I was in touch with some of these siblings when I was growing up, and I wasn’t in touch with others.
 One night near the end, when he was sick and I was taking care of him, he talked about the sister I never really knew that well.
 When I was a little kid, she was living in Massachusetts with her husband and she had taken a bad fall down a flight of stairs.
 As far as the family was concerned, it was her husband who pushed her.
 I don’t know any of the details or how much truth there was to the accusation, but my father held firm to it.
 The fall resulted in somewhat substantial brain damage.

 “You know,” he said in this haunted inflection that came from beyond him, “When he pushed her down those stairs, I used to drive to Massachusetts down to their neighborhood after you and your mother would go to sleep.
-I would drive down around there with a sawed off shotgun looking for him.
+I would drive down around there with a sawed-off shotgun looking for him.
 I was going to blow that motherfucker’s head off.
 I did this for a couple of weeks before I started thinking of your buddy’s dad who had gotten into trouble.”

 He was referring to a friend of mine whose father went to jail for 18 months for criminal intimidation after he waved a gun at someone with whom he had a score to settle.